 Imagine peering into the heart of an ancient forest, where each tree holds stories whispered across millennia.
 Or envision a museum, where artifacts silently recount tales of civilizations long past.
-What if you had a tool to unlock the secrets hidden within these relics of time?
+What if you had a tool to open up the secrets hidden within these relics of time?
 That tool exists, and it relies on understanding the subtle yet profound differences between two forms of carbon: carbon-14 and carbon-12.

 Main Subheading: Understanding Carbon Isotopes

 To understand how carbon-14 differs from carbon-12, it’s essential to grasp the fundamental concept of isotopes.
-Isotopes are variants of a chemical element which share the same number of protons, but have different numbers of neutrons, and consequently different nucleon numbers.
+Worth adding: isotopes are variants of a chemical element which share the same number of protons, but have different numbers of neutrons, and consequently different nucleon numbers.
 In simpler terms, isotopes of an element have the same atomic number (number of protons, which defines the element) but different mass numbers (total number of protons and neutrons).

 Comprehensive Overview